Booth Rules and Regulations

 - If you do not have a fire extinguisher you my rent one for $45.00.
 (Credit Card only).

-- Your booth space in not intended for the parking of a vehicle.
-All vehicles must be removed from the event site by 10:15 a.m. on Saturday, November 7, 2020.
+- Your booth space is not intended for the parking of a vehicle.
+All vehicles must be removed from the event site by 10:15 a.m. on Saturday, November 6, 2021.

-- If you will be promoting, selling, or displaying a company or organization’s name, product, service, etc. at your booth you must get permission of Event Coordinator prior to event.
+- If you will be promoting, selling, or displaying a company or organization’s name, product, service, etc. at your booth you must get the permission of the Event Coordinator or Director prior to the event.

 - Selling or giving out beverages of any kind is strictly prohibited.

 - This if for Chili being turned into judges: Cooking of chili is to begin no earlier than 9 AM on Saturday, November 6, 2021 (on-site).
 For ICS category, chili turned in for CASI Judging, ingredients may be chopped prior to Saturday, but pre-cooked meat prior to 9 AM November 6, 2021, will disqualify your team.